karamolegkos/bonita-Hospital-sanitary-ware-work/README.md

 # bonita-Hospital-sanitary-ware-work
-This is the bonita assignment for the course "Business Process Management" of the Department of Digital Systems of the University of Piraeus
+This is the bonita assignment for the course "Business Process Management" of the Department of Digital Systems of the University of Piraeus.

+- FINAL EXAM BPMS 2019-2020.pdf: The assignment
+- HospitalManagementDiagram-2.0.bos: My answer
+- E17065.pdf: My documentation